- 1. Use Google Search

 - Digital Marketing courses - The best online courses on digital marketing.

-Many times you don’t need to come up with completely new content ideas but it’s more efficient to expand your content on topics that you already get traffic.
+You often don’t need to come up with entirely new content ideas, but it’s more efficient to expand your content on topics that already generate traffic.

-Second: You already have authority on the topics/keywords you have high rankings and this makes it easier to rank for similar terms.
+Second, you already have authority on the topics/keywords for which you have high rankings, which makes it easier to rank for similar terms.

 To find out content ideas using your existing content, you can use Google Analytics and Google Search Console (to be discussed in the next step).

-Login to Google Analytics and navigate to the LANDING PAGE REPORT (under BEHAVIOR > SITE CONTENT > LANDING PAGES).
+Login to Google Analytics and navigate to the LANDING PAGE REPORT (under LifeCycle > Acquisition > Traffic Acquisition).

-These are the pages that currently drive traffic to your website.
+These are the sources that currently drive traffic to your website.

-You can further drill down to filter the report by SOURCE and show only traffic from search engines (that’s organic traffic).
+Type 'Organic Search' in the filter to show only traffic from search engines (that’s organic traffic).

-This will eliminate any traffic you get from social media networks that is not necessarily targeted and also exclude any paid search traffic.
+This will eliminate any traffic you get from social media networks that are not necessarily targeted and exclude paid search traffic.

-Take your best-performing pages and go back to SEMRUSH (or your chosen tool) and analyze the particular page.
+Take your best-performing pages, go back to Semrush (or your chosen tool), and analyze each one.

-What you want to find out is for which keywords this page is currently ranking but most importantly for which keywords it has a ranking on the second and third pages of Google (positions 11-30).
+You want to find out for which keywords this page is currently ranking, but most importantly, for which keywords it is ranking on the second and third pages of Google (positions 11-30).

-Take those keywords (that appear in positions 11-30) and check that you don’t already have pages targeting those keywords on your site and if not, run them through Google search, semrush, answerthepublic etc to find the exact topic titles to target as new blogs.
+Take those keywords (that appear in positions 11-30) and check that you don’t already have pages targeting those keywords on your site.
+If not, run them through Google search, Semrush, answer the Public, etc., to find the exact topic titles to target as new blogs.

-It may sound a bit complicated but in reality, it is not.
-The idea is to find keywords that are related to keywords you already have a high ranking and create content to go after them.
+It may sound complicated, but it is not.
+The idea is to find keywords related to those you already rank highly and create content to target them.

 Hint: Once you create your new content, make sure you link to it from your existing pages.
-This will help Google discover the new pages faster and also to pass ‘page rank’ from one page to the other.
+This will help Google discover the new pages faster and pass ‘page rank’ from one page to another.

-Google search console is a free tool provided by Google to webmasters.
-Among other things, it can tell you which are the most popular pages of your site in Google search and for which queries.
+Google Search Console is a free tool provided by Google to webmasters.
+It can, among other things, tell you which pages of your site are the most popular in Google search and for which queries.

 The concept is similar to what we did with Google Analytics above.
-We will use Google search console to find the popular pages of the site and topics/keywords that are related to our top pages but don’t yet have a high ranking.
+We will use Google Search Console to find the site's most popular pages and topics/keywords related to our top pages but not yet highly ranked.

 Here is the process to follow:

-Login to Google Search Console and click SEARCH RESULTS under PERFORMANCE (from the left menu).
+Login to Google Search Console (if you don't have an account, register your website first) and click SEARCH RESULTS under PERFORMANCE (from the left menu).

 Click the DATE filter on top and set the period to “Last 28 Days”.